replikativ/datahike/README.md

   persistent nature for replication.
 These internals are not guaranteed to stay stable, but provide useful insight into what is going on and can be optimized.
 - datahike does not provide historical information out of the box yet
-- datahike does not provide an API for transactor functions yet
 - Datomic has a REST interface and a Java API
 - Datomic provides timeouts